Filing a Medical Malpractice Claim Without a Lawyer

 You'll Be Up Against Experienced Defense Attorneys

 As soon as a medical malpractice claim is made, the doctor's malpractice liability insurance policy will kick in, and that coverage almost certainly provides for representation by experienced defense attorneys.
-You're not going to be dealing with the health care provider directly; he or she will probably have very little to do with the case until deposition or trial testimony.
+You're not going to be dealing with the health care provider directly; they'll probably have very little to do with the case until deposition or trial testimony.

-The defense attorneys are probably not going to take your claims seriously unless you're represented by a qualified attorney, and you're likely to soon find yourself out of your depth when it's time to argue your case and negotiate a fair settlement.
+The defense attorneys aren't likely to take your claims seriously unless you're represented by a qualified attorney, and as we mentioned above, you're likely to soon find yourself out of your depth when it's time to argue your case and negotiate a fair settlement.

 Can I Use My Previous Personal Injury Lawyer?

 As with any kind of legal matter, if you think you have a valid medical malpractice claim, your best bet is hiring a lawyer who has experience handling cases like yours.
-In fact, a lawyer's experience may be particularly important when it comes to medical malpractice cases, for a number of reasons.
+In fact, a lawyer’s experience may be particularly important when it comes to medical malpractice cases, which are complex in all of the ways we covered earlier.
+Besides being familiar with what it takes to put together a sound case, an experienced medical malpractice attorney will:

-Second, from a procedural standpoint, medical malpractice cases can be unique (and pretty complex) depending on the state where you live.
-You (and your attorney) will need a good understanding of the procedural requirements you'll need to meet before (or soon after) filing the lawsuit, including filing a certificate of merit, complying with pre-lawsuit screening, and other special steps.
-An experienced medical malpractice lawyer will be very familiar with these rules, and will know how to avoid pitfalls and delays so that your case stays on track.
+• have a good understanding of the procedural requirements you'll need to meet before (or soon after) filing the lawsuit, including filing a certificate of merit, complying with pre-lawsuit screening, and other special steps.

 What Will a Medical Malpractice Lawyer Cost?